h2non/oml/README.md

 - Tag definition shortcuts and attributes autocompletion
 - Built-in support for data references
 - Generates pretty well-indended code
-- Support mixins and includes
+- Support for mixins and file includes
-- Run over node and browsers
+- Runs over node and browsers
-- No third party dependencies
+- Self-contained, no third party dependencies (for browser usage)
-- Based in the awesome Oli language
+- Based in the Oli language and use all of his features :)

+### Upcoming features

+- Include support in the browser
+- HTML entities decoding
+- Blocks support (like in Jade)

 ## Installation